New Call for Proposals for Training National Judges in EU Competition Law (SMP-COMP-JUDG-2022)

 Greece:- Iannis Symplis - Council of State, Athens

-Italy: - Marina Tavassi - President of the Court of Appeal, Milan
+Italy: - Silvia Giani, Court of Appeal.
+Milan

-The Netherlands:- Jaap de Wildt - the Court of Rotterdam and the Administrative High Court for Trade and Industry (from October 2019)
+The Netherlands:- Jaap de Wildt - the Trade and Industry Appeals Tribunal, The Hague

 Poland:- Ewa Stefańska - Supreme Court, Warsaw